-&lt;sup>2If the Secondary Teaching Area is Business, English, Foreign Languages, Journalism, or Speech, take 9 hours of science, which must include at least 3 hours of biology and 3 hours of either CHEM, GEOL, PHYS.
-Six of the nine hours must be in the same science; credit cannot be awarded for both GEOL 225 and GEOL
+&lt;sup>119 credits or more in one of the Secondary Areas.
+9 hours of science, which must include at least 3 hours of BIOL and 3 hours of either CHEM, GEOL or PHYS.
+Six of the nine hours must be in the same science, credit cannot be awarded for both GEOL 225 Arts, Humanities, or Behavioral Science course selected in consultation with advisor.